 School Board Goals & Guardrails

-The Anchorage School Board is in the middle of its Strategic Planning Process to provide specific guidance and direction for the Anchorage School District for the next several years.
+The Anchorage School Board has completed its Strategic Planning Process to provide specific guidance and direction for the Anchorage School District for the next several years.
 This process will directly shape the School District’s priorities and actions.
 At the heart of the Board’s process is the creation of new School Board goals and guardrails, which will guide the District’s priorities and planning moving forward.

 - Improving reading proficiency